usnistgov/trec-browser/browser/src/docs/trec6/overview.md

 {==

 The high-level goal of the TREC-6 Interactive Track was the investigation of searching as an interactive information retrieval (IR) task by examining the process as well as the outcome.
-To these ends the track specification provided for two levels of experimenta-tion.
+To these ends the track specification provided for two levels of experimentation.

 ==}

 :fontawesome-solid-user-group: **Track coordinator(s):**

-- P. Over (National Institute of Standards and Technology)
+- P. Over, National Institute of Standards and Technology (NIST)

 :fontawesome-solid-globe: **Track Web Page:** [`https://trec.nist.gov/data/t6i/t6i.html`](https://trec.nist.gov/data/t6i/t6i.html)